-Title of Project: GS2489 Efficient cookstoves in Benin and Togo - VPA3 • - EcoBenin - Women, Soils and Energy GS ID: GS6998 Title of PoA: GS2489 Efficient cookstoves in Benin and Togo Brief description of Project: The new project "Women Soil and Energy" or FSE1 - project is included as VPA-3 in the program of activities (PoA) GS2489 "Efficient cookstoves in Benin and Togo" and is implemented by EcoBenin.
+THE CO.
+1 000400566 Title of Project: GS2489 Efficient cookstoves in Benin and Togo - VPA4 - EcoBenin - Women, Soils and Energy GS ID: GS7112 Title of PoA: GS2489 Efficient cookstoves in Benin and Togo Brief description of Project: The new project "Women Soil and Energy" or FSE1 - project is included as VPA-4 in the program of activities (PoA) GS2489 "Efficient cookstoves in Benin and Togo" and is implemented by EcoBenin.
 This project extends the distribution of the Wanrou efficient cookstove to more than 3,000 rural households.
 The final number of households might slightly differ depending on the parameters, like usage rate.
 This microscale VPA is part of a group of 2 VPA's, which will be implemented together in the municipalities Copargo, Natitingou and Boukoumbé.
-The Wanrou efficient cookstove is the same cookstove technology implemented by EcoBenin in VPA-01 and VPA-02 of the GS2489 PoA.
+The Wanrou efficient coosktove is the same cookstove technology implemented by EcoBenin in VPA-01 and VPA-02 of the GS2489 PoA.
 The boundary of the project are the municipalities of Copargo, Natitingou and Boukoumbé and will take into account several villages for the diffusion of Wanrou efficient cookstoves.
-According to the National Human Development report of Benin 20152 the three municipalities have a human development index below the national average: Copargo (0.366), Natitingou (0.467), Boukoumbé (0.316) and Benin (0.485).
+According to the National Human Development report of Benin 2015 2 the three municipalities have a human development index below the national average: Copargo (0.366), Natitingou (0.467), Boukoumbé (0.316) and Benin (0.485).
 Since the objective of FSE project is to reduce deforestation and land degradation by improving energy efficiency in rural households in the face of climate change in the Atacora/Donga Department, it therefore allows the mitigation of greenhouse gas emissions.
 This project will increase the capacity to reduce CO2 emissions by rural households through the usage of the Wanrou efficient cookstove.
-At least two Wanrou efficient cookstove will be constructed per user, as they are usually used simultaneously, one for the mush preparation and the other one for the sauce.
 The Wanrou efficient cookstoves will replace the traditional stove whilst respecting the local three stone cooking culture.
 The Wanrou efficient cookstove is significantly more efficient than the traditional open fire three stone cooking method.
 The project will thus help reduce wood consumption by more than half in each household and therefore preserve the local forests and their biodiversity.
-This will also help combat the ever-increasing threat of deforestation in the area.
+This will also help combat the ever increasing threat of deforestation in the area.
 The Wanrou efficient cookstove has further benefits like the reduction of harmful smoke in the local rural village households and the reduction of time spent in collecting wood.
 The project does not consist a fuel switch as locally available wood is still being used.
-The project also aims to promote agro-ecological practices to women in order to improve the management of the natural resources surrounding the rural households
+The project also aims to promote agro-ecological practices to women in order to improve the management of the natural resources surrounding the rural households and to improve soils for improving food security.
+No carbon credits will be claimed from this activity.
+Expected Implemetation Date: Expected duration of Project: 1/1/2020 10 years

-$^{^{1}}$ " Women, Soils and Energy " or " $\underline{F}emmes,\,\underline{S}ols$ et $\underline{E}nergie$ " in french
+$^{1}$ " Women, Soils and Energy " or " $\underline{F}emmes,\,\underline{S}ols$ et $\underline{E}nergie$ " in french

-2 UNDP, Rapport National sur le développement humain 2015, Agriculture, sécurité alimentaire et développement humain au Bénin (See document "RNDH_2015_Bénin" Table 4c page 126 - 127)
+&lt;sup>2 UNDP, Rapport National sur le développement humain 2015, Agriculture, sécurité alimentaire et développement humain au Bénin (See document "RNDH\2015\Bénin" Table 4c page 126 - 127)